developmental verbal dyspraxia developmental verbal dyspraxia

 Developmental Verbal Dyspraxia: Top 10 Signs And Helpful Ways

-Developmental verbal dyspraxia is a motor speech disorder.
+Developmental verbal dyspraxia1 is a motor speech disorder2.
 In this, a child has difficulty in making correct movements while speaking.
 It is caused by the brain being unable to coordinate the planned movement of various parts.

-It is prime to acknowledge the difference between developmental verbal dyspraxia (or childhood Apraxia of speech) and other speech sound disorders.
+It is prime to acknowledge the difference between developmental verbal dyspraxia (or childhood Apraxia of speech3) and other speech sound disorders.

 speech impairement